mathjax/MathJax-docs/web/components/accessibility.rst

 to load the `semantic-enrich` extension.

+The `semantic-enrich` and `explorer` components are part of all the :ref:`combined components <combined-components>`, so if you are using one of the those, you don't need to laod these assistive extensions yourself.

 .. note::

-   The `auto-collapse` extension has not yet been converted to version 3, but will be in a future release.
+   The `auto-collapse` extension from version 2 has not yet been converted to the current version of MathJax, but will be in a future release.

 .. note::

-   The `assistive-menu` extension is now part of the standard :ref:`contextual menu extension <menu-component>`, so doesn't have to be loaded separately.
+   The `assistive-menu` extension from version 2 is now part of the standard :ref:`contextual menu extension <menu-component>`, so doesn't have to be loaded separately.

 -----